On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Empirical learning rate exponents

 \Cref{fig:lr_mupvariants_teacher} and \Cref{fig:lr_mupvariants_mnist} show that after single-pass SGD or Adam, for both SP-full-align and MUSOLI the optimal learning rate shrinks with width for both generated 2-class multi-index teacher data as well as MNIST.
 The optimal learning rate exponent is often closer to $-0.5$ as we consistently observe under MSE loss, preventing logit blowup. \Cref{fig:lr_trainacc_cifar10_sgd_mupvariants} shows the same for CIFAR-10.
 This behaviour persisting across 3 data sets suggests that neither SP-full-align nor MUSOLI can be expected to transfer the optimal learning rate in general.
 An interesting question for future work remains why logit divergence introduces a width-dependence in the optimal learning rate in these parameterizations.

 As expected from parameterizations in the controlled divergence regime, \Cref{fig:lr_trainacc_cifar10_sgd_mupvariants} also shows that the maximal stable learning rate scales width-independently, since activation and gradient stability is preserved.
 Over the course of $20$ epochs, the training dynamics under large learning rates in MLPs with at least 3 layers are stabilized and the optimal learning rate indeed scales width-independently under standard last-layer initialization.
 Hence width-dependence in parameterizations can induce optimal learning rate scaling that varies over the course of long training.
 But often the optimal learning rate scales like the maximal stable learning rate.
 In such cases our theory is predictive.
-Note that SP full-align and MUSOLI are much more robust to poor tuning of the learning rate than $\mu$P, both in terms of training and test accuracy (\Cref{fig:lr_trainacc_cifar10_sgd_mupvariants_20epochs,fig:lr_testacc_cifar10_sgd_mupvariants_20epochs}).
+For MSE loss, \Cref{fig:lr_cifar10_mse_sgd_mupvariants} shows that logit divergence needs to be avoided through optimal and max-stable learning rate scaling $\eta_n=\Theta(n^{-1/2})$, irrespective of single or multi-epoch settings, because training diverges in the first steps under larger learning rates.
+This shows that $\mu$P is necessary for making MSE loss a viable alternative to CE loss, avoiding logit divergence while recovering feature learning.
+Under CE loss, SP full-align and MUSOLI are more robust to poor tuning of the learning rate than $\mu$P, both in terms of training and test accuracy (\Cref{fig:lr_trainacc_cifar10_sgd_mupvariants_20epochs,fig:lr_testacc_cifar10_sgd_mupvariants_20epochs}).
 We leave a closer analysis of the multi-epoch setting to future work.

 For ADAM, the gradient is normalized in the backward pass, so that input- and hidden-layer learning rates remain the same as in $\mu$P under large last-layer initialization.
 This is again equivalent to the SP full-align parameterization from \citet{everett2024scaling}.
 The logit update term $W_0^{L+1} \Delta x^L_t=\Theta(n^{1/2})$ should again be balanced with a larger output layer learning rate $\eta_{L+1}=\Theta(n^{-1/2})$ if the weight updates of all layers should have a non-vanishing effect on the softmax output in the infinite-width limit (MUSOLI). \Cref{fig:lr_trainacc_cifar10_adam_mupvariants_1epoch} shows that nonlinear networks trained with Adam and large last-layer initialization already tend to transfer better under MUSOLI than under SP full-align after 1 epoch.
 Linear networks again have smaller optimal learning rate exponent, indicating that avoiding logit blowup improves over feature learning in this case, where feature learning does not even add expressivity.
 Generalization, learning rate transfer and learning rate sensitivity after 20 epochs tends to be similar in all 3 considered parameterizations in deep ReLU MLPs (\Cref{fig:lr_testacc_cifar10_adam_mupvariants_20epochs}), showing again that parameterizations with logit blowup are a viable alternative.